ovn-org/ovn/Documentation/internals/security.rst

-      The procedure should assume as little understanding of Open vSwitch as possible, to make it more likely that a competent administrator who does not specialize in Open vSwitch can perform it successfully.
+      The procedure should assume as little understanding of Open vSwitch as possible, to make it more likely that a competent administrator who does not specialize in OVN can perform it successfully.

       The procedure should have minimal dependencies on tools that are